exo-lang/exo2-artifact/README.md

 Since we support many kernels on three different hardware targets and compared with existing libraries, we marked especially time-consuming evaluation as optional.
 It's up to reviewers if they wish to take on that journey or not.

-In case you have a trouble installing dependencies (Halide, LLVM, Google benchmark, OpenBLAS, MKL) on your local machine, we prepared a AWS server with all the repo setup.
+In case you have a trouble installing dependencies (Halide, LLVM, Google benchmark, OpenBLAS, MKL) on your local machine, **we prepared a AWS server with all the dependency setup**.
 Private key should be found in the artifact evaluation website.
 If you cannot find it, contact Yuka Ikarashi at [yuka@csail.mit.edu](mailto:yuka@csail.mit.edu).

 To reproduce main results of paper, clone this repo.
 ```